zabbix-tools/libzbxpgsql/README.md

 * GNU build tools (`make`, `gcc`, `autoconf`, `automake`, `libtool`, `m4`, etc.)
 * [libpq development headers](http://www.postgresql.org/download/)

-If you are building from the source distribution tarball, simply run:
+If you are building from sources cloned from GitHub, you first need to regenerate the build scripts using `./autogen.sh`.
+Otherwise:

     ./configure
     make